-A traffic impact analysis was performed for the project by Kittelson & Associates, Inc. dated May 30, 2019.
-The reconstructed 550-student elementary school is expected to result in a net increase of 68 daily trips, 25 weekday AM peak hour trips (7:45-8:45 AM), 12 weekday school PM peak hour trips (2:45-3:45 PM), and 7 weekday PM peak hour trips (4:25-5:25 PM).
-The Institute of Transportation Engineers Trip Generation manual, 10th edition trip rates were used to estimate the trip generation.
+According to the traffic study, the existing school was evaluated based on a capacity of 475 students.
+The reconstructed 550-student elementary school is expected to result in increases to daily trips, weekday AM peak hour trips (7:45-8:45 AM), weekday school PM peak hour trips (2:45-3:45 PM), and weekday PM peak hour trips (4:25-5:25 PM).
+The Institute of Transportation Engineers Trip Generation manual, 10th edition (year 2017) trip rates were used to estimate the trip generation.